-Structural Unexpected Countertrade needs arising HTSOs, for example due to their The trip of an interconnector or internal critclose to IDGCT planning process, request counter- ical network element (CNE) cannot be coun- (cannot be handled in intraday trade later than the defined times tertraded in the intraday market for the first using the methodology). for requesting CT set by Energinet. couple of hours after the trip as IDGCT is one hour before operational hour.
-Countertrade needs known Countertrade needs deriving from A need for CT as a result of a trip of an interwell ahead Tennet Commitment and the 70% connector or internal critical network ele- (can be handled in intraday rule, which is requested prior to the ment (CNE) may be requested when the using the methodology).
-ID deadline for requesting structural need occurs and is countertraded in the in- GCT is one hour before the СТ. traday market for all requested hours (D) operational hour. which can be traded before ID GCT.
+Structural Unexpected Countertrade needs arising If TSOs, for example due to their The trip of an interconnector or internal critclose to IDGCT planning process, request counter- ical network element (CNE) cannot be coun- ( cannot be handled in intraday trade later than the defined times tertraded in the intraday market for the first using the methodology). for requesting CT set by Energinet. couple of hours after the trip as IDGCT is one bour before operational hour.
+Countertrade needs known Countertrade needs deriving from A need for CT as a result of a trip of an interwell ahead Tennet Commitment and the 70% connector or internal critical network ele- ( can be handled in intraday us- rule, which is requested prior to the ment (CNE) may be requested when the ing the methodology).
+ID GCT deadline for requesting structural need occurs and is countertraded in the inis one hour before the opera- CT. traday market for all requested hours (D) tional hour. which can be traded before ID GCT.

-Table 4: The scope of the intraday methodology is limited to countertrade needs which can be traded in the intradaytime frame.
-Countertrade must be requested approximately 2 hours before the operational hour to be tradedon intraday.
+Table 4: The scope of the intraday methodology is limited to countertrade needs which can be traded in the intraday time frame.
+Countertrade must be requested approximately 2 hours before the operational hour to be traded on intraday.